steveand117/FollowUpper/README.md

 ## Execution

 We wanted the app to be **quick and simple** so it doesn't feel like a pain to check in!
-It also had to be assessible and easy to understand for older folks.
+We also wanted it to be assessible and easy to understand especially for older folks who have a hard time with technology.
 ### Frontend
 The first screen shows the most important information, whether or not you've done your check in!
 ![](./src/assets/HomeScreen.png)
 ![](./src/assets/SurveyPage1.png)
 ![](./src/assets/SurveyPageEnd.png)

-Different medical professionals like denists, general care physicians, or Georgia Tech's Covid-19 System can their schedule check-ins.
+Different medical professionals like denists, general care physicians, or Georgia Tech's Covid-19 Tracking System can their schedule check-ins.
 The calendar gives patients a look ahead at their week.
 ![](./src/assets/CalenderScreen.png)

 ### Backend